YumeT023/ccc-fs-util/README.md

-# FS CCC UTILS
+# Unofficial Cloudflight coding contest utilities

-node.js fs utilities for the cloudFlight coding contest, you can use either js or ts
+node.js utilities for the cloudFlight coding contest, you can use either js or ts

 ## Usage note